 Investing in Young People Through Tech Mentorship

 I got started working in the technology space as a middle schooler.
 One of my neighbors who worked at the insurance office on Main Street in the little town I grew up knew I knew a thing or two about computers, so she would occasionally call me in when she was having printer problems or the Internet was acting up.
-And it just kind of grew organically from there - by the time I was in high school, I had several clients in town who could call me to help with their computers and websites, and an actual part-time job working at a computer repair shop & micro-ISP a couple towns over.
+And it just kind of grew organically from there - by the time I was in high school, I had several clients in the small town I grew up in who could call me to help with their computers and websites, and an actual part-time job working at a computer repair shop & micro-ISP a couple towns over.

 The Power of Early Opportunities